The Importance of Cultural Competency in therapy and the myth of being "politically correct"

 The People sometimes try to fight back by organizing Black Lives Matters protests or Gay Pride marches or celebrating the accomplishments of blacks or gays or women throughout history.
 And how are these counter-messages received?
 "ALL" Lives Matter- you're being racist.
 Or worse "BLUE Lives Matter"- why do you hate cops?!)
 Every year someone tries to organize "Straight Pride" or "White History month".
 Whatever the System can do to stamp out dissent.

 People of the System - if activists seem angry to you, then you don't know what you don't know.
 If you think "the pc thought police" are after you, taking away your freedom of expression, you don't know what you don't know.
-And what you don't know is that you're perfectly on brand according to the System, and you are part of the oppression of others.
+And what you don't know is that you're perfectly on brand and on message according to the System, and you are part of the oppression of others.
 "The blacks" or "the Arabs" aren't here to hurt you, and they don't want to be addressed with language that came from slavers.
 The gays aren't here to ruin marriage or degrade "Family Values", and though we are reclaiming Queer as an inclusive identity, we don't want to be addressed as homosexuals and faggots.
 The feminists aren't here to ruin video games, and they don't want to be addressed as toots, sweetheart or the 'lil lady (or as a piece of ass, Mr. Drumpf and Mr. Stern).
 Native Americans aren't here to ruin football, and want to be addressed and acknowledged as the original Americans.
-And we aren't "uppity" (another common way to dismiss) - we're challenging whole lifetimes of exclusion or negative portrayals by the various machines you use to reinforce your brand and we're tired of being told to know our place.
+And we aren't "uppity" (another common way to dismiss) - we're challenging whole lifetimes of exclusion or negative portrayals by the various machines you use to reinforce your brand and your message and we're tired of being told to know our place.
 It's hateful to call us by words you've invented to demean and objectify us.
 We will decide how we want to be addressed, and we will decide again as language and issues evolve.

 What do I do?

 So what do you do if you find yourself struggling with the concepts of minority stress?
 Well, sometimes you protest, sometimes you riot.
 In some cases you suppress the anxiety and rage by trying to pass as part of the System.
+(I'm straight-acting.)
 Sometimes you try to trust in change and put your faith in politicians or celebrities or people you see as leaders.
+(Susan Sarandon will know what we should do!)
 In some cases you do your best to snatch up anything the System has to offer to better your life and those around you as best you can (while trying to keep a strong sense of self and establish a community of like-minded people to help manage it all).
 And sometimes you move from one coping strategy to the other several times a day- and that, my friends, is exhausting.
 And when people feel exhausted and are already marginalized, they aren't always going to be able to take the high road- the road, incidentally, that usually avoids the System having to make meaningful, fundamental changes.

 I wish I had easy answers.
 The best I can come up with is to all help share the load by sharing our experiences with whoever will listen until we begin to recognize the value, variety and dignity in everyone.
 Is that just pollyannaism?
 I don't think progress comes from isolating and shutting it all up inside- I'm a therapist after all- our whole m.o. is to talk about things to work through them.
 And we need to keep talking about things.
-Not working out positive ways to deal with minority stress and existential crises just leads to things like PTSD- something else that has been shown again and again to affect all kinds of minorities.
+NOT working out positive ways to deal with minority stress and existential crises just leads to things like PTSD- something else that has been shown again and again to affect all kinds of minorities.

 You wanna be "woke"?
 Turn off the tv

 Reading magazines, shopping on Black Friday, watching celebrities give themselves awards, reality tv, local news, obsessing over Facebook or instagram likes- these are all distractions that might help you cope in the short term, but distractions that will ultimately keep you- keep US, from healing.
 Don't just submit, conform, consume and obey.
-(Watch the movie "The Live"!)
+(Watch the movie "They Live"!)
 Actively share your experience in any way you can - from debating people who disagree with you on Facebook to finding out more about out what you don't know, giving tv interviews about your experiences, therapy sessions, support groups, meeting with your elected leaders, writing op-ed pieces, blogs or creating music or other kinds of art- all of these are real ways to heal and foster change.
 These are all ways to be heard.
 Jennifer Lawrence is not Katniss Everdeen, and she isn't going to be the voice of any revolution.
 (Yay strong female lead, but boo white savior trope).
 No one is totally "woke" - it's an evolution- and we can all learn more about each other and how we can improve by seeing how our experiences compare and contrast.

 We're all in this together.